 While you can easily visit some of these places on a day trip from Kuta, Canggu or Seminyak, we would strongly advice you to stay in Ubud for a couple of days!
 Due to Ubud being a large touristic hub there is a large offer of accommodation available, from budget hostels to luxury hotels with infinity pools viewing over the jungles of Ubud, something for everyone’s liking.

-For the budget travelers and solo backpackers – Ubud has a large amount of hostels available.
+Solo backpackers – Ubud has a large amount of hostels available.
 Hostels are a great option if you are looking for budget accommodation as a bed in a dorm is often much more affordable then a private room.
 Not only are hostels affordable they are also a great place to meet some new people.
-Puri Garden Hotel and Hostel is one of the most popular hostels in Ubud based on the latest Hostelworld ratings and we sure understand why when seeing the photos!
+Puri Garden Hotel and Hostel is one of the most popular hostels in Ubud and we sure know why!
 The hostel is centrally located and has a refreshing pool to take a dip in after a day of exploring Ubud.
 However, if you are traveling Ubud on a budget this might be a bit on the expensive side, check out Hostelworld here to find a hostel that suits your style and budget.

-Fore the luxury seekers – While Ubud has a large amount of hostels, homestays and budget hotels available, it is also home to some of the most stunning (romantic) resorts in the country.
+While Ubud has a large amount of hostels, homestays and budget hotels available, it is also home to some of the most stunning (romantic) resorts in the country.
 From infinity pools to floating breakfasts, nothing is too crazy in Ubud.
-Booking.com is the only website we use if we are looking for hotels as they have such an extensive selection.
-While we didn’t stay in any hotels in Ubud, we have used it to book all our other accommodation in Bali.
-Check it out, or simply have a look at the large selection of hotels and guesthouses in Ubud below!
+We highly recommend checking out Booking.com, one of our favourite accommodation booking websites.
+Check out the map below to find the perfect place in Ubud for you!

 - Bali for first timers: 21 Things to know before you go

-Or perhaps that is a bit too much research.
-If you are just looking for a quick overview for some inspiration on what to do in Bali, check out our ultimate Bali Bucket List including over 80 things to do on this beautiful island!
-And there you have it, 11 amazing things to do in Ubud, and tons of other Bali travel inspiration to keep your wanderlust going.
+And there you have it, 16 amazing things to do in Ubud, and tons of other Bali travel inspiration to keep your wanderlust going.
 Anything we should add to this list for our next visit?
-Be sure to tell us in the comments down below, and oh, don’t forget to pin it!
+Be sure to tell us in the comments down below!

 Transparency: Some links on this page are affiliate links.
 This means that buying a product via these links, at no additional costs to you, earns me a small commission; these small commissions are what keeps this website going.
 I, nonetheless, only recommend products I personally use and believe in!